kostuyn/twboots-anglr-tmpl-nodejs/README.md

 # twboots-anglr-tmpl-nodejs
 ## Description
-Boilerplate TwitterBootstrap + angularjs for Nodejs.
+Boilerplate TwitterBootstrap + Angularjs with Jade template engine for Nodejs.

 ## How to use
 1. Fork this repository